XSLiuLab/PC_CNA_signature/Macintyre_single_sample_fitting_test.md

 ## Benchmark

-To better understand how the code works, I write a function to return `1` if the analysis process is sucessess and `0` for failure.
+To better understand how well the code works, I write a function to return `1` if the analysis process is sucessessful and `0` for failure.

 ```R
 run_one = function(samples) {